 The Business School 4+1 MBA Program offers current Campbell undergraduate students the opportunity to earn an undergraduate and graduate degree in five years.
-Any student pursuing an undergraduate degree at Campbell University in any major may apply to the 4+1 MBA Program.
-Students must be completing their undergraduate work at the Buies Creek campus.
+Student pursuing an undergraduate degree in any major at Campbell University at the Buies Creek campus may apply to the 4+1 MBA Program.